1And Samuel said to Saul, “Yahweh sent me to anoint you to be king over his people, over Israel. So now, listen to the voice of the words of Yahweh.

-2This is what Yahweh of Armies says, ‘I have marked what Amalek did to Israel, how he set himself against him in the way, when he came up out of Egypt.
+2This is what Yahweh of Armies says, ‘I will punish what Amalek did to Israel, how he set himself against him on the way, when he came up out of Egypt.

-8He took Agag the king of the Amalekites alive but devoted to destruction all the people with the mouth of the sword.
+8And he took Agag the king of the Amalekites alive but he devoted to destruction all the people with the mouth of the sword.

-9But Saul and the people spared Agag, and the best of the sheep and of the cattle and of the fatlings and the lambs and all that was good, and did not devote them to destruction; but everything that was vile and worthless, that they devoted to destruction.
+9But Saul and the people spared Agag, and the best of the sheep and the cattle and the fatlings and the lambs and all that was good, and did not devote them to destruction.
+But all the property that was contemptible and worthless, they devoted that to destruction.

 10Then the word of Yahweh came to Samuel, saying,

 11“I regret that I have made Saul to be king, for he has turned back from following me and has not fulfilled my words.”
 Samuel was angry and he cried out to Yahweh all night.

 12And Samuel rose early to meet Saul in the morning, and it was told to Samuel, saying, “Saul came to Carmel, and behold, he set up a monument for himself, and turned and passed on and went down to Gilgal.”